Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO Algorithm with Full Constraint Feedback

-\end{proof} \begin{remark} It is interesting to note that the above proof goes through without any change even when the $\dist(\cdot, \mathcal{X}_t^\star)$ function in the auxiliary cost function \eqref{aux_fn_def} is defined with respect to any arbitrary norm.
-This allows one to obtain tighter regret bounds with improved dependence on the ambient dimension by exploiting the geometry of the cost and constraint functions. \end{remark} \paragraph{Computational Aspects:} Note that the universal dynamic regret minimizer subroutine \textsf{ADER} only requires a sub-gradient of the surrogate cost function as an input on every round.
-From Definition \ref{surr-cost-def}, to compute a sub-gradient of the surrogate cost $\hat{f}_t(x_t)$, we need to compute the sub-gradients of the cost and constraint functions and the gradient of the function $\dist(\cdot, \mathcal{X}_t^\star).$ To compute the latter, let $\textsc{Proj}_{\mathcal{X}_t}(x_t)$ denote the Euclidean projection of $x_t$ onto the current feasible set $\mathcal{X}_t^\star.$ Then we have
+\paragraph{Computational aspects:} Note that the universal dynamic regret minimizer subroutine $\mathsf{ADER}$ requires only a sub-gradient of the surrogate cost function as an input on every round.
+From Eqn.\ \eqref{surr-cost-def-alg2}, it follows that in order to compute a sub-gradient of the surrogate cost function $\hat{f}_t$, we need to compute sub-gradients of the cost and constraint functions and the gradient of the function $\dist(\cdot, \mathcal{X}_t^\star).$ To compute the latter, let $\mathsf{Proj}_{\mathcal{X}_t}(x_t)$ denote the Euclidean projection of $x_t$ onto the feasible set $\mathcal{X}_t^\star.$ Then we have

-which is precisely the unit vector in the direction from $x_t$ to its projection on to $\mathcal{X}_t^\star.$ Thus the main computational bottleneck for running the proposed algorithm is the computation of a Euclidean projection on to the time-varying feasible sets $\mathcal{X}_t^\star$'s on every round.
-Note that the universal dynamic regret minimizer subroutine (\textsf{ADER}) also computes a projection onto the (fixed) decision set $\mathcal{X}.$ However, in most practical cases $\mathcal{X}$ has simple forms (\emph{e.g.,} Euclidean box, $d$-dimensional ball, etc.) which enable fast computation of this projection step.
-Hence, the run time is primarily dominated by the former.
+which is precisely the unit vector in the direction from $x_t$ to its projection on to $\mathcal{X}_t^\star.$ Thus the main computational bottleneck for running Algorithm \ref{COCOAlgonewest1} is the computation of projections on the time-varying feasible sets $\mathcal{X}_t^\star$'s on each round.
+Note that the universal dynamic regret minimizer subroutine ($\mathsf{ADER}$) also involves a projection onto the (fixed) decision set $\mathcal{X}.$ However, in most practical cases, $\mathcal{X}$ has simple forms (\emph{e.g.,} Euclidean box, $d$-dimensional ball), which enable fast computation of this projection step.
+Hence, the run time of Algorithm \ref{COCOAlgonewest1} is primarily dominated by the former projection step.